Look Up Free Cuyahoga County Public Records on Anyone

 Cleveland, Ohio 44113

-How To Check if Someone Has a Criminal History in Cuyahoga County Ohio
+How To Check if Someone Has a Criminal History in Cuyahoga County OH

 Certain criminal records are considered public in Ohio and, by extension, in Cuyahoga County, with some exceptions such as probation cases or ongoing criminal investigations—the main source of criminal records in Ohio is the Ohio Attorney General’s Bureau of Criminal Investigation (BCI).